 The chart below details U.S. leveraged buyout purchase prices as a multiple of EBITDA for the past 20 years.
 Source: Capital IQ.

-These macro charts provide the framing for a discussion about the most meaningful effects of Capital Superabundance on its participants in middle market M&A.
+These macro charts provide the framing for a discussion about the most meaningful effects of Capital Superabundance on its participants in lower middle market M&A.

 Top three effects of Capital Superabundance on private equity investors and corporate buyers: